fastforwardlabs/mdff15-meta-learning-report/src/03-solving-the-problem.md

 ::: info

 - Step 1: Randomly initialize the learner
-- Step 2: Repeat the entire process from Step (2.a) to Step (3) for all the episodes of the meta-training dataset (or for a certain number of epochs) until the learner converges to a good set of “meta-parameters.”
+- Step 2: Repeat the entire process from Step 2.a to Step 3 for all the episodes of the meta-training dataset (or for a certain number of epochs) until the learner converges to a good set of “meta-parameters”
 	- Step 2.a: Sample a batch of episodes from the meta-training dataset
 	- Step 2.b: Initialize the adapter with the learner’s parameters
 	- Step 2.c: While number of inner training steps is not equal to zero